 •Because Animal Kingdom is further out, leaving for a nap in the middle of the day is probably not the best use of your time.
 Plan for a stroller nap in one of the park’s lovely walking areas, or make it a shorter day and spend the morning or late afternoon back at the hotel by the pool.
 Since mornings are cooler, the animals are more active early in the day rather than later.
 If you’re staying on Disney property and there’s Extra Magic Hours available in the morning for Animal Kingdom – take advantage!

 •Take a picture of your kids in the morning of your visit, and make it clear to them (if they are old enough to understand) exactly what they are to do should they become separated from you.
 You can establish a meeting spot with older kids, and for little ones, finding a Cast Member who works at one of the shops or rides is the best course of action.
 The Cast Member will first contact Lost Children and register any information that they have, including the child’s name, age, location and a parent’s name, and then try to retrace the child’s steps and see if a meeting spot was established.
 Lost children will be taken to the Baby Care Center.
 Attach a tag or sticker your child’s clothing with your name and cel phone number on it, or these wristbands from Mabel’s Labels are a great solution as well.

-- Click To Go Back To The Guide To Walt Disney World With Babies And Toddlers
+- Click to go back to our Guide to Walt Disney World with Babies and Toddlers

 - Here’s a link to pretty much everything Disney on Have Baby Will Travel